Gorstak1979/GShield/README.md

 4. It sets performance tweaks for a very big number of video games, system perf tweaks, and network latency and perf tweaks.
 5. It denies mounting of image files (iso for example) so that nobody can mess with the user from a mounted image.
 If the user insists, it can install 3rd party software such as wincdemu to mount isos, which should be safe if setup correctly.
 6. It searches for any known webserver files and kills the webserver.
 Many spyware uses webservers to control their victim.
+7. It tries to detect screen overlays and terminates them if found.
+8. It tries to detect keyloggers and terminates them if found.
-7. It sets telemetry to full, so msft can use diagnostic data to improve users device.
+9. It sets telemetry to full, so msft can use diagnostic data to improve users device.
-8. It reduces ram workingsets and standbylist every 10 secs so user has more ram if need be and to minimize chances of memory leaks.
+10. It reduces ram workingsets and standbylist every 10 secs so user has more ram if need be and to minimize chances of memory leaks.
-9. It secures popular browsers from remote connecting to them.
+11. It secures popular browsers from remote connecting to them.
-10. It secures all known accounts from remote connecting to them
+12. It secures all known accounts from remote connecting to them
-11. It prevents remote thread execution attempts.
+13. It prevents remote thread execution attempts.
-12. It sets audio echo cancellation and noise suppression on all audio devices
+14. It sets audio echo cancellation and noise suppression on all audio devices

 Pls make sure you are admin and only user on your home pc as this is who the script is meant for.
 Also, create a restore point prior to executing this script, as there is no uninstall.